 But Coconut Oil Is A Saturated Fat…

 True.
-Saturated fats are usually solid at room temperature unless you reside in very hot climates.
-Coconut oil quickly melts when heat is applied including body heat when it is rubbed between the palms.
+Saturated fats are those that are usually solid at room temperature unless you reside in very hot climates in which case the oil will be in a liquid form.
+Coconut oil quickly melts when heat is applied including body heat when it is rubbed between the palms or applied to skin.

 This means that the medium chain fatty acids in coconut oil can be metabolized faster than long chain fatty acids.
 Medium chain fatty acids are also easily absorbed into the small intestines with other nutrients which prevents them from being deposited into the belly as fat.

 This is an important reason why coconut oil is usually recommended for those who want to lose stomach fat as well as individuals who wish to lose weight in other areas of the body.